SAP-samples/teched2025-XP265/exercises/ex1/README.md

 container/runtime metrics provided by Cloud Foundry like the CPU utilization, memory usage, and disk usage per app instance, plus instance state.

 **Background**:
+The **SAP BTP cockpit** is the central interface for managing your SAP Business Technology Platform environment.
+It provides account management, service provisioning, security configuration, and real-time monitoring capabilities, enabling administrators to efficiently manage their BTP landscape.

 The SAP BTP cockpit's Logs page displays application logs and related Cloud Foundry component logs for quick troubleshooting of recent application issues.
 For long-term log analytics, see [Exercise 2](../ex2/README.md) covering SAP Cloud Logging capabilities.